liannewriting/YouTube-videos-public/xgboost-python-tutorial-example/README.md

 If you want to use Python to create XGBoost models to make predictions, this practical tutorial will get you started.

-GitHub Repo with code and dataset:
+GitHub Repo with code: https://github.com/liannewriting/YouTube-videos-public/blob/main/xgboost-python-tutorial-example/xgboost_python.ipynb

 Technologies that will be used:
 ☑️ JupyterLab (Notebook)